deepthought42/ideaBin/README.txt

     	git clone https://github.com/deepthought42/ideaBin.git

-    6. Create the Database schema:
+    6.  using the command line navigate to the ideaBin folder and run the following commands:

 	rake db:setup

-    7. Start the server
+	bundle install
 	rails server

-    	8. Navigate to localhost:3000 and you should see the home page for ideaBin.
+    9. Navigate to localhost:3000 and you should see the home page for ideaBin.

 Overview: